FineUploader/fine-uploader/readme.md

 the `onValidate` callback will be invoked once for each individual file submitted.
 This callback is always invoked before the default Fine Uploader validators execute.
 Note that a `FileData` object has two properties: `name` (the file name) and `size` (the file size).
 The `size` property will be undefined if the user agent does not support the File API.
+* `onSubmitDelete(id)` - Called before a file that has been marked for deletion has been submitted to the uploader.
+You may return false from your handler if you want to ignore/stop the delete request.
+* `onDelete(id)` - Called just before a delete request is sent for the associated file.
+The parameter is the file ID.
+* `onDeleteComplete(id, xhr, isError)` - Called after receiving a response from the server for a DELETE request.
+The associated file ID, along with the request's XMLHttpRequest object and a boolean indicating whether the response succeeded or not (based on the response code) are sent along as parameters.

 <br/>
-### Changing alert/messages to something more user friendly ###
+### Changing dialogs to something more user friendly ###
-You may want to change the default alert implementation and messages as you see fit.
-This is possible by overriding the `showMessage` function option, as well as the `messages` properties in FineUploader.
+* `showMessage: function(message) {...}` - You may want to change the default alert dialog implementation and messages as you see fit.
+This is possible by overriding the `showMessage` function option.
 The default `showMessage` function simply invokes `alert` with the message text.
 One instance in which this is used is when the user attempts to select an invalid file for upload.
 There are general message types with default text that can be overriden as well.
+* `showConfirm: function(message, okCallback, cancelCallback) {...}` - This function is used to display a confirm dialog.
+One such feature that optionally uses this is the `deleteFile` feature.
+The default implementation uses `window.confirm`, but you may override this with something a bit nicer, if you choose.
+The okCallback will be executed if the user clicks "ok" and the `cancelCallback` if the user clicks "cancel".
+The `cancelCallback` is optional, but the `okCallback` is required.

 <br/>
 ### FineUploaderBasic mode API functions ###